DrMayx/RougeGameG14/README.txt

-# Title:
+# Title:	Portal Arena
 # Authors:	Kuba M. | Maciej J.
 # Synopsis:	A game about a gladiatot who lost his memory and fame.
-Player's objective is to regain the glory.
+# 		Player's objective is to regain the glory.